Detroit Mercy Student Pantry

 Detroit Mercy’s Pantry has two goals.
 First, increase students’ standard of living and second, decrease student food insecurity by one-third.
 We will do this by providing food, finding external food resources, and creating awareness of student food insecurity.
 We plan to decrease food insecurity by creating a pantry on campus in Reno Hall for Detroit Mercy students.

-The pantry will operate in a box style (grocery style) and will be initially be open monthly and eventually transition to biweekly to students who have applied to the program.
+The pantry will operate grocery store style and will be initially be open monthly and eventually transition to biweekly to students who have applied to the program.

 HOW CAN YOU HELP?